As Ukraine war intensifies, some Russian speakers far from Moscow are feeling hostility

 Tatyana Thulien is a former president of the Russian American Business & Cultural Association in Charlotte, which works to promote Russian and Slavic culture in the United States.
 She says there has been a “wave of harassment” against Russian immigrants and Russian Americans in recent days.
 Friends who emigrated from Russia or other parts of the former U.S.S.R. tell her their Russian-speaking children are being bullied at school.

-“Students don’t have anything to do with what is going on today — most of them are refugees that came here from Ukraine or Russia or Belarus, or elsewhere in the Soviet Union, to have normal lives and it is unacceptable to be bullied,” she said Thursday.
+“Students don’t have anything to do with what is going on today — most of them are refugees that came here from Ukraine or Russia or Belarus, or elsewhere in the Soviet Union, to have normal lives, and it is unacceptable to be bullied,” she said Thursday.

 Thulien pointed to another incident in which the parents of a close friend, a couple in their 80s, had their car scratched and vandalized overnight this week.